mtlynch/pre-vue/README.md

 ## Customization

-To customize this template for your project, find/replace `pre-vue` with your repo name.
+To customize this template for your project:

+1. Find/replace "https://pre-vue.web.app" with your app's base URL.
+1. Find/replace `pre-vue` with your repo name.
+1. Update `.env` with your Google Analytics ID.

 ## Live Demo